Tag: psychedelic art

 #7 Indigenous cultures of Africa:

-Graham Hancock did extensive research on the subject of psychedelics use in ancient cultures going back to the cave paintings.
+Graham Hancock did extensive research on the subject of psychedelic use in ancient cultures going back to the cave paintings.
 He goes on a journey to see Stone Age Art in painted caves of prehistoric France, Spain, and Italy, and rock shelters in the mountains of South Africa.
 He also travels to the Amazon rainforest to participate in the Ayahuasca ceremony with shamans, whose paintings contain images of “supernatural beings” identical to the animal-human hybrids depicted in prehistoric caves.
 Hallucinogens such as mescaline also produce visionary encounters with exactly the same beings.
 Are these real “dimensions” we see while on a journey?
 You’ll find this book on Amazon.

 Mushroom man cave painting

 Tassili n’Ajjer is a site with prehistoric cave art in Algeria.
-“More than 15,000 drawings and engravings show the climatic changes, the animal migrations and the evolution of human life on the edge of the Sahara from 6000 BC to the first centuries of the present era.
+“More than 15,000 drawings and engravings show the climatic changes, the animal migrations, and the evolution of human life on the edge of the Sahara from 6000 BC to the first centuries of the present era.
 The geological formations are of outstanding scenic interest, with eroded sandstones forming ‘forests of rock’.”
 There is an image of a man, possibly a shaman, with many mushrooms growing out of his body found there.
-Dating back from 9,500 to 7,000 BC , it’s the oldest known petroglyph that depicts psychedelic mushrooms.
+Dating back from 9,500 to 7,000 BC, it’s the oldest known petroglyph that depicts psychedelic mushrooms.

 Shamanism

 Apart from leading rituals and festivals, the shaman’s main task is healing.
-It’s achieved by sucking the on different parts of the body and extracting stones that represent the disease.
-Shaman initiation involves a process that last at least five years, consisting of difficult exercises in austerity and quests for peyote visions.
+It’s achieved by sucking on different parts of the body and extracting stones that represent the disease.
+Shaman initiation involves a process that lasts at least five years, consisting of difficult exercises in austerity and quests for peyote visions.

 This pottery of ancient indigenous tribes found in Mexico features lots of geometric designs that could be inspired by visions taking peyote.
-Peyote is a small, button shaped cactus native to the southern parts of the United States and northern Mexico.
+Peyote is a small, button-shaped cactus native to the southern parts of the United States and northern Mexico.

 psychedelic art of Indians in Mexico